psychotherapy New York

 For those seeking immersive depth work, twice-weekly sessions deepen continuity and accelerate structural change over time.

 Emotional patterns are not only cognitive.
 They are also experienced physically — through the nervous system, through posture, through the quality of breath.
 In addition to psychodynamic exploration, I pay close attention to how emotional experience is held in the body.
 Clients may notice tension, constriction, or a shift in breathing when certain themes emerge.
 These are not distractions from the work — they are part of it.
-Working with these cues alongside psychodynamic exploration allows emotions to be processed more fully rather than remaining intellectual.
+Working with somatic cues alongside psychodynamic exploration allows emotions to be processed more fully rather than remaining intellectual.
 This integration of mind and body often produces a quality of change that is felt as well as understood.
 For individuals whose emotional patterns are linked to unresolved experiences, EMDR therapy may be incorporated within the broader psychodynamic framework — allowing trauma processing to happen alongside the deeper relational work rather than in isolation from it.
+At this private practice, science meets soul — bringing together the precision of neuroscience and the depth of real therapeutic relationship.
+Grounded in evidence-based approaches and delivered with fierce compassion, therapy here is both challenging and deeply supportive.
+Together, we'll build the skills and insights you need to create lasting, meaningful change in your inner world, your relationships, and your life.

 integrative therapy — What we can work through together

 Rather than focusing on symptoms alone, this work helps you understand the deeper patterns shaping your emotional and relational life, and supports meaningful, lasting change.
-In therapy, we may focus on:
+In individual therapy sessions, we may focus on:

 Understanding recurring emotional patterns, triggers, and internal conflicts